So you’ve done all your research and officially decided that you want to buy a metal roof for your home or business.

-- Engineered components, engineer review, stamps, or calculations
+- An engineered system, engineered components, engineer review, stamps, or calculations

 Potential after-the-fact costs:

-- There are ways to avoid potential problems with metal roofing, most of which revolves around choosing the right installer.
+- There are ways to avoid potential problems with metal roofing, most of which revolve around choosing the right installer.

-- This includes adding solar panels, swamp coolers, skylights, or other additions requiring additional flashing materials or even cuts in the metal.
+- This includes adding solar panels, swamp coolers, skylights, or other additions requiring additional flashing materials or mounting equipment (S-5!).

 - Home/building insurance cost fluctuation